 I’m excited to share my personal experience, knowledge, and resources to help you move your own life forward.
 I am the coach I wish I’d had after I was first diagnosed.
 I am wholeheartedly dedicated to having a mentally healthy life, and if you are, too, I hope we have the opportunity to work together.

-Please download and fill out this application form to help ascertain if we are a fit to work together right now.
-Please note that this is not a judgement or pass-fail!
-Please email or send it to me, and if we set out to work together, you can schedule sessions with a link I send to you.
+Please download and fill out this application form to help determine if we are a fit to work together right now.
+Please note that this is not a judgement or pass-fail, and the application does not commit you to signing up for the program.
+At the end of the form, you can request a free 15-minute consultation.
+If we set out to work together, you can schedule sessions with a link I send to you.

 My fee is $150 per hour.
-The full amount of the 4-week basic package or individual check-in sessions needs to be paid at the time of scheduling the sessions.
+The full amount of the sessions needs to be paid when scheduling the sessions.
+Scheduling and payment is via Square or PayPal.

 Criteria for us to work together

-My coaching complements (but doesn’t replace) your work with a licensed clinician, so you’ll need to be either actively seeing or have an identifiable connection to a therapist.
-Therapists and psychiatrists typically concentrate on deep-seated issues and medication management, and coaching is focused on integrating and reinforcing specific present- and future-facing goals.
+My coaching complements (but doesn’t replace) your work with a licensed clinician, so you’ll need to be either actively seeing or have an identifiable connection to a therapist and/or psychiatrist.
+Therapists and psychiatrists typically concentrate on deep-seated issues, medication management, and guidance through crises, and coaching is focused on identifying, integrating, and reinforcing present and future goals for long-term stability.

 You need to be 18 or over, and fluent in English.